 Brunswick is a medium-sized city located in the state of Ohio.
 With a population of 34,880 people and ten constituent neighborhoods, Brunswick is the 39th largest community in Ohio.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brunswick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Brunswick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brunswick are a mix of both white- and blue-collar jobs.
 Overall, Brunswick is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Brunswick who work in office and administrative support (13.56%), sales jobs (11.99%), and management occupations (9.64%).

 Also of interest is that Brunswick has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Brunswick is a great place for families with children to consider.
 First of all, many other families with children live here, making Brunswick a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Brunswick has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Brunswick’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In terms of college education, Brunswick is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.23% of adults 25 and older in the city have at least a bachelor's degree.